 The Danza: A close enough reverse one where Allan A'Dayle is played by Canadian singer Alan Doyle.
 Another reverse one is William Hurt playing William Marshal.

 Executive Meddling: Probably to shorten running time, a key scene was cut from the theatrical cut where Robin comes out as an impostor of Sir Robert Loxley at the first opportunity.
 In the present version we are led to believe that Robin successfully maintained his deception until the battle scene where suddenly everyone is cheering him by his real name Longstride.
 This creates a plot hole because John outlaws him partly for impersonating a knight.
 Nearly 20 minutes of footage were cut, but were restored in the home video release.

 Fake Brit: Robin and Marion are Australian, King John is Guatemalan, and Sir Walter is Swedish.
 The Merry Men include two Canadians and an American.

 Type Casting: Father Tancred, the greedy priest who Friar Tuck replaces, is also the jerkass Archdeacon in Rev and smarmy Fra Pavel in The Golden Compass.
 Corrupt and self-serving men of the cloth seem to be a speciality.

-Troubled Production: As noted in the extensive re-writes listed under What Could Have Been, Scott and Crowe weren't getting along well on set, which eventually soured their relationship.
-In addition to that, the film's budget has ballooned to around 200 million according to some sources and around 16 minutes were cut before its theatrical release.
+Troubled Production: As noted in this interview, the script got hit with extensive re-writes, turning it from a Sympathetic P.O.V. story of the Sheriff of Nottingham, to a Fight Club-esque story, to an origins story of the title character.
+Also, Crowe and Scott weren't getting along well on set, which eventually soured their relationship.
+In addition to that, the film's budget had ballooned from 155 million to around 200 million according to some sources and around 16 minutes were cut before its theatrical release (which were latter reinserted into the home video release).